FleekHQ/fleek-blog/content/posts/fleek-network-running-in-a-docker-container.md

     restart: on-failure
 ```

-Executing the bash shell in the container is not mandatory and what we shared here is to demonstrate how to interact with the `ursa` process for the users that don't have it on their local machines and/or interested in checking subcommands, learning, following tutorials, etc in the same way someone who have it installed in their operating system has access to.

 ## Conclusion

-Containers are a way to have a self-contained environment that includes all necessary dependencies, libraries, software, etc, required to run an application.
+Containers are a way to have a self-contained environment that includes all necessary dependencies, libraries, software, etc, required to run an application 🍰.

 Fleek Network's Ursa is developed with [Rust](https://www.rust-lang.org/), a general-purpose programming language, that requires a number of dependencies and libraries to compile the project.
-Some of these libraries are not installed by default and require some troubleshooting to the end-user.
+Some of these libraries are not installed by default 🤖 and require some troubleshooting to the end-user.
 [Docker](https://www.docker.com/) provide us with containers, self-containing all the required libraries for the purpose of running Ursa, our application.

 We guided you through the initial installation steps, how to build a [Docker](https://www.docker.com/) image, which then's used to Docker run a container.
 Plus, provided the lower-level commands, we offer as simple utility methods to help you understand other present or advanced use-cases.

-While we do our best to provide the most clear instructions, there's always space for improvement, therefore feel free to make any contributions by messaging us on our [Discord](https://discord.gg/fleekxyz) or by opening a [PR](https://github.com/fleek-network) in any of our repositories.
+While we do our best to provide the most clear instructions, there's always space for improvement, therefore feel free to make any contributions by messaging us on our [Discord](https://discord.gg/fleekxyz) or by opening a [PR](https://github.com/fleek-network) in any of our repositories 🙏.

 Discover more about the project by [watching/contributing on Github](https://github.com/fleek-network/ursa), following us on [Twitter](https://twitter.com/fleek_net), and joining [our community Discord](https://discord.gg/fleekxyz) for all the best updates!